RadinaAvramova/Programming-Basics-with-JavaScript-September-2022/01.2 First steps in coding Lab/README.md

 Summary:

-Компютърната програма е поредица от команди
+A computer program is a series of commands

-На JavaScript командите се пишат функции
+JavaScript commands are written to functions

-Печатаме с командата console.log(...)
+We print with the console.log(...) command

-Въвеждане на текст и числа
+Enter text and numbers

-Аритметичните операции с числа: +, -, *, /, (), %
+Arithmetic operations with numbers: +, -, *, /, (), %

-Отпечатане на текст по шаблон
+Printing text by pattern